GameServerManagers/LinuxGSM-Docs/Usage.md

 # Introduction

-Here is an overview of how to use LGSM.
+Here is an overview of how to use LinuxGSM.
 For more advanced details on a feature see the feature page.

 **Note**: Generic "gameserver", "gamename" and "username" values are used for this guide; replace with your own ones.